Alan-Miller/headers/README.md

 });
 ```

 NOTE: `*` is dangerous as a value for `Access-Control-Allow-Origin` if the server has sensitive information.
-If the `withCredentials` property is set to `include`, the browser console will likely deny access and give an error saying the `Access-Control-Allow-Origin` response header may not be a * if credentials are set to `include`.
+If the `withCredentials` property is set to `include`, the browser will likely deny access and give an error saying the `Access-Control-Allow-Origin` response header may not be a * if credentials are set to `include`.

 ---